-Compiler option Action Usage notes -c Produces an object file whose name defaults to the name of the input file with the filename extension . o - -S Produces an output file whose name defaults to the name of the input file with the filename extension .s - -E Writes output from the preprocessor to the standard output stream - (No option) Produces temporary object files, then automatically calls the linker to produce an executable image with the default name of a.out None of -o, -c, -E or -S is specified on the command line
+Compiler option Action Usage notes -с Produces an object file whose name defaults to filename .o in the current directory. filename is the name of the source file stripped of any leading directory names. - -S Produces an assembly file whose name defaults to filename.s in the current directory. filename is the name of the source file stripped of any leading directory names. - -Е Writes output from the preprocessor to the standard output stream - (No option) Produces temporary object files, then automatically calls the linker to produce an executable image with the default name of a.out None of -o, -c, -E or -S is specified on the command line

-1.58 -O
+1.57 -O